NethServer/docs/administrator-manual/en/backup.rst

 Data backup can be saved on three different destinations:

-* USB: disk connected to an USB port, it's useful but limited by USB bus speed
+* USB: disk connected to a local USB port
-* CIFS: Windows shared folder, it's available on all NAS
+* CIFS: Windows shared folder, it's available on all NAS (Network Attached Storage)
 * NFS: Linux shared folder, it's available on all NAS, usually faster than CIFS

 The backup status can be notified to the system administrator or to an external mail address.